 Section 7.1 What kinds of problems are handled by the complaint process?

-This section explains how to use the process for making complaints.
-The complaint process is used for certain types of problems only.
-This includes problems related to quality of care, waiting times, and the member service you receive.
+The complaint process is only used for certain types of problems.
+This includes problems related to quality of care, waiting times, and the member service.
 Here are examples of the kinds of problems handled by the complaint process.